-There are many reasons why our dentist may suggest a tooth extraction in Chesterfield, Michigan, including:
+There are many reasons why our dentist may suggest a tooth extraction in New Baltimore, Michigan, including:

 There are a variety of different ways a facial injury can occur.
 Often these injuries are due to falls, slips, traffic accidents, or sports accidents.
 When these accidents happen cracks or chips may occur.
 Often, these teeth can be saved.
 For minor damage, something as simple as a dental veneer may be enough.
 For more severe damage, a dental crown may be required.
 If the tooth is too damaged, though, repair may no longer be an option.

-Our digital x-rays and impressions are designed for our patients’ comfort.
+Our digital X-rays and impressions are designed for the comfort of our patients.

 Our digital scans eliminate unpleasant, goopy impression material while increasing accuracy.

-Your records are safe at our digital, paperless and eco-friendly dental office.
+Your records are safe at our digital, paperless, and eco-friendly dental office.
 Protected health information is guaranteed.

 Our team is made up of caring, helpful, and knowledgeable individuals that offer gentle dental care.
 Customer service at its finest.

 Our team is trained to not only treat oral health problems but also provide top preventative services.